psgrover2010/parry-blog/_drafts/why-you-should-visit-schönbrunn-palace--indeed-you-are-beautiful.md

 **Opening Times:**

+The palace is open daily, including public holidays.

 1 April to 30 June - (8 am to &nbsp;5.30 pm)

 1 July to 31 August - (8 am -to 6.30 pm)